GitLab Duo: AI Assistants Integrated in Your Pipeline

 Main features:

-- Code Suggestions: Copilot-style inline completion.
+- Code Suggestions: Copilot-style inline completion in the IDE.

-- Refactor Code: improvement suggestions.
+- Refactor Code: improvement suggestions on selected code.

-- Vulnerability Explanation: CVE in code.
+- Vulnerability Explanation: CVE in code with fix context.

-- Test Generation: suggested unit tests.
+- Test Generation: suggested unit tests for selected code.

-Pricing
+Pricing in context

 GitLab Duo Pro (2024):

-- $9/user/month add-on over GitLab Premium.
+- $9/user/month as add-on over GitLab Premium.

-- Self-managed GitLab Ultimate can host models on-prem.
+- GitLab Ultimate self-managed can host models on-prem.

 Compared with GitHub Copilot: